Frequently Asked Questions

 Yes, you are able to nominate someone who has passed away.
 However, please ensure that you have permission from the next of kin and they are happy for you to nominate.
 Please enter the details of the person that will represent the person and who we are able to liaise with.What happens with my nomination?

 Nominations are shortlisted by senior regional NHS leaders.
 The regional leaders will provide 4 entries per category for the final shortlist - one entry per NHS region, per category.
-The shortlist will be published on the NHS70 Parliamentary Awards website and in The House magazine (a political magazine covering the House of Commons which is widely-read by MPs) on 21st May, and will be press released to national and regional media.
+The shortlist will be published on the NHS70 Parliamentary Awards website on 18 May and in The House magazine (a political magazine covering the House of Commons which is widely-read by MPs) on 18 June, and will be press released to national and regional media.

 A national judging panel will then score each of the shortlisted nominations and select an overall winner for each category.Do I have to tell the person or people that I am nominating them/will I be told that I have been nominated?